coderefinery/reproducible-research/_episodes/04-reproducible-envs.md

 objectives:
   - "Get a basic idea of how virtualization tools can be used to capture research software environments"
 keypoints:
-  - Use virtual environments or containers to share reproducible software environments
+  - Virtual environments and containers can enable researchers to share reproducible software environments

 ---